Golden-rumped sengi: Ecology and behavior

 Their diet consists of invertebrates such as earthworms, millipedes, insects and spiders.
 These animals root through the leaf litter for 80% of their day looking for grasshoppers, beetles, spiders and other small invertebrates.
-The golden-rumped elephant shrew evolved various strategies to avoid predators, particularly snakes (such as black mambas and cobras) and the southern banded snake-eagle.
+The golden-rumped sengi evolved various strategies to avoid predators, particularly snakes (such as black mambas and cobras) and the southern banded snake-eagle.
 This animal is fast, capable of running up to 25 km/h.
 When it detects a predator within its escape distance, it will adopt a defensive position and will try to escape taking advantage of its agility and speed.
-If, however, the predator is outside its escape distance, the elephant shrew will advertise its presence by slapping the leaf litter, letting the predator know it has been spotted.
+If, however, the predator is outside its escape distance, the sengis will advertise its presence by slapping the leaf litter, letting the predator know it has been spotted.
 In the event of a chase or an ambush, the golden-rumped's flash of fur will often deflect the predator's attention away from the head and onto the rump, which has thicker skin and could give them an opportunity to survive an attack.
 The protected rump is more pronounced in males than female, and this dermal shield is roughly three times thicker than the skin in the middle of its back.
 Each shrew maintains several nests so they cannot be easily found by leaving a trace or establishing a pattern.